systemd/mkosi/mkosi/resources/man/mkosi.md

     This option may be used to create [systemd *system extensions* or *portable services*](https://uapi-group.org/specifications/specs/extension_image).

-`UseSubvolumes=`, `--use-subvolumes=`
-:   Takes a boolean or `auto`.
-Enables or disables use of btrfs subvolumes for
-    directory tree outputs.
-If enabled, mkosi will create the root directory as a btrfs subvolume and use btrfs subvolume snapshots where possible to copy base or cached trees which is much faster than doing a recursive copy.
-If explicitly enabled and `btrfs` is not installed or subvolumes cannot be created, an error is raised.
-If `auto`, missing `btrfs` or failures to create subvolumes are ignored.

 `Seed=`, `--seed=`
 :   Takes a UUID as argument or the special value `random`.